This is my first Yu-Gi-Oh article I’ve written, so give me a break.

 Unlike complicated rulings and mechanics that are ambiguous, this is a literal difference on the card text between the TCG and OCG on the card.
 Thus, here is written evidence of a difference.
 Hence, based on what region your event is, the effect of the same card could be different.
 There are not many of these cards, but if you use the wrong printed effect at a sanctioned event, it would be considered illegal.

 That’s it!
 To summarize, there’s two confirmed differences between the TCG and OCG.
 One is the SEGOC where the OCG uses non-public cards as a lower priority level compared to publicly revealed cards.
 Second, we have printed card text differences of the same card.
 That’s it.
 All other claimed differences have not been documented by any official source.
-Note that the second difference is already covered by YGO Omega and is the only simulator to do so in history.
+YGO Omega is the first automatic simulator to have these differences programmed into the game successfully.
+For the first time in history, it has both TCG and OCG rulings.

 The future is unknown but as more iteration of master rules emerge, the pattern shows more unity between the TCG and OCG.
 Maybe OCG will reprint their rulebook to include the ruling on non-public priority which may cause TCG to also translate and reprint their rulebook.
 That could lead to unity to SEGOC rulings once and for all.